Luphen1/Healthcare-Portfolio-Project/README.md

 conditions, admission details and billing amount.
 This project aims to analyze hospital admission data to identify trends and insights that can inform healthcare decision-making.
 The primary research question driving this analysis was:

-1.What medical condition has the highest billing amount.
+- What medical condition had the highest billing amount?
-2. What age group had to e highest intake of billing cost.
+- What age group had to the highest intake of billing amount?
-3.
+- What percentage rate of gender are in the datset?
+- Finding if there are correlation relationship betweenage,bill amount, and room number etc.....

 This
 analysis would enhance hospital management decisions, optimizing patient care, and minimizing costs.